Scaling and Predictability in Surface Quasi-Geostrophic Turbulence: The Surface Quasi-geostrophic model

 In the absence of forcing and dissipation ($f = 0$, $\nu = 0$, $\mu = 0$), the SQG equation (\ref{eq1}) conserves two quadratic quantities, the vertically integrated energy (VIE),

 and the surface potential energy (SPE),

 where brackets stand for spatial average.

+The dissipative and forcing terms in the SQG equation represent the effects of scales not resolved by the model, their specific form is somewhat arbitrary \citep{smith2002turbulent,lapeyre2006dynamics,burgess2015kraichnan}.
+In (\ref{eq1}) we introduce a diffusivity $\nu$ and a large-scale damping $\mu$ chosen to be active at, respectively, small and large scales only, while the forcing is active on a narrow range of scales around $\ell_f$.

-If one assumes that the forcing $f$ is active on a characteristic scale $\ell_f$, a turbulent state can develop with a double cascade phenomenology \citep{blumen1978uniform, pierrehumbert1994spectra}.
+Under these conditions, one expects that a turbulent flow develops with a double cascade phenomenology \citep{blumen1978uniform, pierrehumbert1994spectra}.
 Within this scenario, SPE is primarily transferred from the forcing scale to smaller ones ($\ell < \ell_f$), producing the direct cascade which is eventually dissipated by viscosity at the diffusive scale $\ell_\nu$.
 Meanwhile, VIE undergoes an inverse cascade, transferring energy to scales larger than the forcing ($\ell > \ell_f$) until it is dissipated at the friction scale $\ell_\mu$.
 In the statistically stationary state, the SPE and VIE balances are given by

 where $\varepsilon_I = \mean{\theta f}$ and $\eta_I=\mean{\psi f}$ are the input rates, $\varepsilon_\nu = \nu \mean{|{\bnab} \theta|^2}$ and $\eta_\nu=\nu\mean{\bnab\psi\cdot\bnab\theta}$ the small-scale dissipation rates while $\varepsilon_\mu = \mu \mean{\theta \nabla^{-2} \theta}$ and $\eta_\mu=\mu\mean{\psi \nabla^{-2} \theta}$ are the large-scale dissipation rates of SPE and VIE, respectively.